Redwood Library and Athenaeum: 18th century

 The Company of the Redwood Library was established in 1747, in Newport, Rhode Island, by Abraham Redwood and 45 colonists with the goal of making written knowledge more widely available to the Newport community.

 The original section of the building was constructed between 1748 and 1750 by architect Peter Harrison.
 Only the Library Company of Philadelphia is older, founded in 1731 by Benjamin Franklin.
-The Redwood Library and Athenaeum predates the Charleston Library Society (founded in 1748), New York Society Library (founded in 1754), and the Boston Athenaeum (founded in 1807).
+The Redwood Library and Athenaeum predates the Charleston Library Society (founded in 1748), New York Society Library (founded in 1754), and the Boston Athenæum (founded in 1807).

 It was the first classical public building built in America, designed in the manner of Italian Renaissance Architect Andrea Palladio, in the Georgian-Palladian style.
 The main facade facing Bellevue avenue is based upon a plate in Edward Hoppus' Andrea Palladio's Architecture published in 1735.
 The oldest section, today called the Harrison Room, still houses the majority of the original books that were purchased as a collection in London.
 Occupying British troops allegedly looted numerous books (many of which were later returned) prior to the Battle of Rhode Island during the American Revolution.

 Ezra Stiles was one of the most prominent librarians at the Library, the influential founder of Brown University and later president of Yale University.